jjbskir/angular-prerender/README.md

 $ node angular-prerender/prerender
 ```

 ## Run example
-- How to run the example from scratch
+- How to run the example from scratch for Mac
 ```
 $ mkdir prerender-test
 $ cd prerender-test